ehhteshaam/Global-Disease-Burden-Tableau-Analysis/README.md

 - **Future Work**: Incorporate **real-time health data** & machine learning predictions.

 ## 📞 Contact
-For feedback, collaborations, or discussions, feel free to connect on [LinkedIn](#).
+For feedback, collaborations, or discussions, feel free to connect on [LinkedIn](https://www.linkedin.com/in/ehteshaamkhan/)

 🚀 **Explore the project & feel free to contribute!**